 Testing the code

-The first step in the CI/CD process is to run the application test suite.
-If all tests pass, the updates can be built and deployed with the assurance that the system will work as expected.
+The first step in a good CI/CD process is often to run the application test suite.
+If all tests pass, then the updates can be built and deployed with the greater confidence that the system will work as expected.
 If the tests fail, the deployment process is terminated and the failing code reviewed before trying again.

 import unittest